akahige/react-chronos-picker/README.md

 Detailed documentation and more examples will be available soon in the React Chronos Picker Storybook.
 Stay tuned for updates.

+## Credits

+This project's default design is based on the amazing work done by [Shyam Shahu Shrestha](https://www.figma.com/@shyamshahu).
+Special thanks to them for their contribution to the Figma community and their inspiring designs.

+Check out more of their fantastic work at their [dribbble Profile](https://dribbble.com/shyamshahushrestha).

 ## License

 This project is licensed under the terms of the MIT License.
 For more details, see the [LICENSE](LICENSE) file.